simultaneity over sameness

 Jackson conceptualises painting and drawing as an energetic mass of light mobilised.
 Influenced by theories of radiant energy within the field of physics, each painted surface is an experiment with photons, materials and human sensing.
 They describe their multiplex paintings as scattered situations.
 The works construct a decentralised viewing experience, where the painting always remains mostly elsewhere.
 This refusal to make painting as a singularity or totality is therefore an act of resistance.

-E. Jackson is a professional artist with nearly two decades experience, they are an alumni of the Royal College of Art and the groundbreaking alternative learning programme Syllabus.
+E. Jackson is a professional artist with two decades experience, they are an alumni of the Royal College of Art and the groundbreaking alternative learning programme Syllabus.
 Their work is held in a number of private and public collections including: Henry Moore Institute, Leeds; Victoria and Albert Museum (Prints & Drawings), London; Frans Masereel Centrum, Kasterlee, Belgium; and Piramidón Centre D’Art Contemporani, Barcelona.

-E. Jackson archive website
+E. Jackson networked painting and archive website

 ”Jackson’s painting with their economical sensitivity feel like a held breath among the general chatter.”